maticnetwork/matic.js/docs/versioned_docs/version-2.0.x/plasma/depositStatusFromTxHash.md

 - `txHash` must be valid

-This will return a `Promise` object, which will be fulfilled if txHash is valid.
+This returns `Promise` object, which resolves to a tx deposit receipt object, if txHash is valid.

 Example: